 - It increases moisture content and makes the caramel softer at a lower temperature, instead of this rock hard bit.

 When adding other ingredients to the caramel once it has turn a nice golden brown (whether it be for cooling down or just the texture) keep in mind that the sugar is hot.
 Therefore, it is best to add in things that disperse easily throughout the caramel.
 For instance, for add your cream, than the butter.
 The cream will be easy to mix in, whereas the butter takes a little longer.

 Also, there is a good reason for adding these ingredients after caramelization has taken place and not before.

 There is another good reason that you shouldn’t add the cream and butter at the start when making caramel (so with the sugar & water).
 Since the sugar gets so hot, a lot of ingredients will simply burn during caramelization, that won’t taste great.
 Also, ingredients which have proteins in them (such as butter and cream) can initiate Maillard reactions.
 These will also lead to a brown product, but it has a different chemistry than that of a pure sugar caramel.
 Also, the product will burn at a lower temperature, things can prevent you from lowering the water content sufficiently.

 After all that theory I can imagine you’re craving for some caramel now (or a pie with caramel).
-Try this recipe.
-I slightly adjusted it from Handle the Heat, though, not that much, it just worked out good.
+Here’s two for your to try!

 - 200g regular sugar